taehoio/OneononeApp/openapi/CategoriesApi.md

 const apiInstance = new .CategoriesApi(configuration);

 let body:.CategoriesApiGetCategoryQuestionsRequest = {
-  // any | ID of category to return
+  // number | ID of category to return
-  categoryId: null,
+  categoryId: 1,
 };

 apiInstance.getCategoryQuestions(body).then((data:any) => {